lukmanAkhmad/restaurant-page/README.md

 ## Introduction
 Let’s use what we’ve learned and take a chance to continue practicing DOM manipulation by dynamically rendering a restaurant homepage!
 By the end, we are going to be using JavaScript alone to generate the entire contents of the website!

+**Note: DOM elements should be created using JavaScript but styling can be done in a separate CSS file.**

+>[!TIP]
+>When working with packages that are installed with npm, you don’t need to >track the contents of node_modules with git, nor push those files to >GitHub.
+This is because the package.json file contains all the information, so that anyone can clone your project and install them on their machine with npm install.

 ## Asignment
 1. Start the project the same way you began the webpack tutorial project.
     1. Run `npm init` in your project directory to generate a `package.json` file.